 Job Descriptions and Person Specifications

 A job description is a key document in the recruitment process, and must be finalised prior to taking any other steps in the recruitment process.
 It will clearly and accurately set out the duties and responsibilities of the job role.

 The person specification is of equal importance and informs the selection decision.
 It details the skills, experience, abilities and expertise that are required to do the job.
-The person specification will include a specific reference to suitability to work with children.
+The person specification will include a specific reference to suitability to work with children in a boarding environment.

 References for shortlisted applicants will be sent for immediately after shortlisting.
 The only exception is where an applicant has indicated on their application form that they do not wish their current employer to be contacted at that stage.
 In such cases, this reference will be taken up immediately after interview.